-IMPORTANT: Before attempting to adjust the thermostat, read the "Important Safety Information" section on page 4.
+IMPORTANT: On the initial start up of the unit, the water heater will go through a seven (7) to ten (10) minute diagnostic period prior to heating the water.
+Before attempting to adjust the thermostat, read the "Important Safety Information" section on page 4.
 If the instructions are not clear, contact a qualified service technician.